The Effects of Sugar Overload & Eating Too Much Sugar

 To understand why added sugar is problematic, we need to back up a little bit and describe the two main categories of sugar: natural sugar and processed sugar.
 Natural sugar, as its name suggests, occurs naturally in foods.
 When people think of natural sugar, they typically picture fruits, but natural sugar is also found in vegetables and dairy products.

 Then there’s processed/artificial sugar.
 These sugars do not occur naturally; they have been extracted from another source or modified in some way.
-Common processed sugars include high-fructose corn syrup, cane sugar, agave, and maltose.
+Commonly processed sugars include high-fructose corn syrup, cane sugar, agave, and maltose.

 The problem with added sugar

 The problem with added sugar is two-pronged.
 Firstly, the amount of added sugars found in food is copiously higher than that of natural sugars found in whole foods.
-Secondly, while natural sugars take longer to break down, evening out the amount of sugar entering your body and giving your energy, added sugar breaks down quickly, entering your bloodstream all at once, resulting in an energy and insulin spikes — and an energy crash.
+Secondly, while natural sugars take longer to break down, evening out the amount of sugar entering your body and giving you energy, added sugar breaks down quickly, entering your bloodstream all at once, resulting in energy and insulin spikes — and then an energy crash.